When the flow of blood to your heart blocks, it can result in a Heart Attack.

 - Driving permission also varies from person to person.

 You can take certain steps to keep your heart healthy.

 You should avoid smoking as it is a leading cause of heart attack. start taking smoking cessation programs to help reduce the risk.

-Maintaining a healthy diet, regular exercise, and reducing alcohol intake can help reduce the risk.
+Maintaining a healthy diet, regular exercise, yoga, adding pumpkin seeds, avocado to your diet, and reducing alcohol intake can help reduce the risk.

 Moreover, if you have type 1 or type 2 diabetes, make sure to take medications and check your blood sugar levels regularly,

 If you have a heart condition, consult with your doctor and take your medications.

 It is important to identify the risk factors in order to take preventive measures.
 These may include,

 - Extremely high levels of cholesterol or triglycerides in the blood